 19c There was a movement that made a lot of noise in the 1980s and 1990s called Christian Reconstruction, Theonomy or Dominion Theology.
-You don't hear much from them today (2024).
+You don't hear much from them today (2025).
 They would answer Paul's question as something like "God gave the Mosaic Law to provide a framework for the operation of every nation's government."
 They believe God wants America and all the other nations to operate like the Old Testament Mosaic theocracy.
-Christian Reconstructionists anticipate a day when Christians will govern the world using the Old Testament as the law book.
-They were looking for the collapse of Western Civilization and its "reconstruction" based on their interpretation and application of Old Testament Law (in a nondispensational sense naturally, since they believe dispensationalism is of the devil).
+They did not understand or accept the dispensational nature of the law.
+Reconstructionists anticipate a day when Christians will govern the world using the Old Testament as the law book.
+They were looking for the collapse of Western Civilization and its "reconstruction" based on their interpretation and application of Old Testament Law.
 They were supporters of Covenant Theology and postmillennialism and were Calvinistic.
-Their "high water mark" came in 1999 with the anticipation of the "Y2K" bug where all computers were supposed to crash on January 1, 2000.
+Their "high water mark" came in 1999-2000 with the anticipation of the "Y2K" bug where all computers were supposed to crash on January 1, 2000.
 When that didn't happen, the movement lost a lot of steam and credibility.